anicholakos/complete_fxos_tutorial/source/episode01.rst

 .. index:: supported devices

-Current list of devices support Firefox OS
+Current List of Devices Support Firefox OS
 ------------------------------------------

 The mobile phone space is rapidly changing.
 For a current list of the countries where Firefox OS phones can be purchased and which vendors sell them see `this page <https://www.mozilla.org/en-US/firefox/os/devices/>`__.